-- A. It is unlawful to keep, harbor or maintain within the City limits any horses, mules, burros, cows, pigs, goats, sheep, swine and all other domesticated animals used in the production of food, fiber, or other products except as provided in Ordinance 1018 "Rural and Open Space Planning Districts". - B. It is unlawful to keep more than one fowl except as provided in Ordinance 1018 "Rural and Open Space Planning Districts".
+- A. It is unlawful to keep, harbor or maintain within the City limits any horses, mules, burros, cows, pigs, goats, sheep, swine and all other domesticated animals used in the production of food, fiber, or other products except as provided in Ordinance 1018 "Rural and Open Space Planning Districts" (Chapter 18.08 of this code). - B. It is unlawful to keep more than one (1) fowl except as provided in Ordinance 1018 "Rural and Open Space Planning Districts" (Chapter 18.08 of this code).

-6.04.450 Sale and display of animals
+6.04.450 Sale and display of animals.

-- A. A person shall only sell, offer for sale, barter, give away or otherwise dispose of an animal at the physical address listed on the appropriate permit issued by the City Manager.
+A. A person shall only sell, offer for sale, barter, give away or otherwise dispose of an animal at the physical address listed on the appropriate permit issued by the City Manager.
 The applicable permit number is to be displayed legibly in all advertisements and furnished to any potential recipient upon request.
-Shelters shall be allowed off-site adoption events, with permission of site owner and while preserving appropriate care and maintenance of animals. - B. No person shall offer for sale, sell, barter or give away turtles except in conformance with the appropriate federal regulations. - C. No person shall offer an animal as a prize, giveaway or award for a contest, game, sport or as an incentive to purchase merchandise.
+Shelters shall be allowed off-site adoption events, with permission of site owner and while preserving appropriate care and maintenance of animals.

-D. Animal exhibits.

-- a) No person shall operate, conduct, or maintain a permanent or temporary commercial animal show, circus, animal exhibition, animal ride, petting zoo or carnival without first having obtained a permit from the Animal Protection Department.
+- B. No person shall offer for sale, sell, barter or give away turtles except in conformance with the appropriate federal regulations. - C. No person shall offer an animal as a prize, giveaway or award for a contest, game, sport or as an incentive to purchase merchandise. - D. Animal Exhibits. - a.
+No person shall operate, conduct, or maintain a permanent or temporary commercial animal show, circus, animal exhibition, animal ride, petting zoo or carnival without first having obtained a permit from the Animal Protection Department.
 Conditions for permit approval include provisions for the humane care and treatment of the animals and the protection of public safety.
-Permits shall not be issued upon verification that within the preceding 12 months the applicant has been convicted of charges of animal cruelty, abuse, or neglect, or has violated the Federal Animal Welfare Act. - b) No person shall operate, conduct or maintain any animal exhibit under conditions that pose a danger to the public or the animals.
-Specific requirements shall be available upon request to the Animal Protection Department. - c) The following are exempt from the requirements of this section: - 1) Individuals or groups holding a State of New Mexico regulated permit or a federally regulated permit. - 2) Events sponsored by a municipal zoo or aquarium facility. - 3) Competitive sporting events.
+Permits shall not be issued upon verification that within the preceding twelve (12) months the applicant has been convicted of charges of animal cruelty, abuse, or neglect, or has violated the Federal Animal Welfare Act. - b.
+No person shall operate, conduct or maintain any animal exhibit under conditions that pose a danger to the public or the animals.
+Specific requirements shall be available upon request to the Animal Protection Department. - c.
+The following are exempt from the requirements of this section: - Individuals or groups holding a State of New Mexico regulated permit or a federally regulated permit. - 2.
+Events sponsored by a municipal zoo or aquarium facility. - 3.
+Competitive sporting events. - d.
+Persons involved in these exempt activities shall comply with all other applicable sections of this chapter.